grungy/staticbs/README.md

 Static-bs can answer questions like these:

-- What is the B field for a coil of wire given the current and the number of loops?
+- What is the B field at a specific point for a coil of wire given the current and the number of loops without using a large volume of points?
 - What does that 3D field look like?
 - How does the B field change if I have a bunch of coils oriented in a bunch of different ways?
 - What is the electric field if I have charged particles moving through the B field?
 - What is the voltage field I see from this electric field?

+### What is static-bs not good at doing?

+- Evaluating a large amount points or a lot of line segments quickly

 ### How do you use this fangled thing?